Frando/hypercore-peer-auth/README.md

 const crypto = require('hypercore-crypto')
 const auth = require('.')

-// each peer/device has a keypair that iss stored (or derived) const IDENTITY = crypto.keyPair()
+// each peer/device has a keypair that is stored (or derived)
+// this could also be the keypair from an existing hypercore feed const IDENTITY = crypto.keyPair()
 // console.log('my key', IDENTITY.publicKey.toString('hex'))

-// it also has a list of the pubkeys of peers it want to connect with const ALLOWED_KEYS = []
+// it also maintains a list of the pubkeys of peers it wants to connect with const ALLOWED_KEYS = []

 const swarm = hyperswarm()